 Independent Advisory Groups (IAGs) are a way for our diverse communities to work with us to help improve our service.

-An Independent Advisory Group (IAG) is compromised of members of the public meeting on each of the 12 Local Police Areas (LPA).
+An Independent Advisory Group (IAG) is comprised of members of the public meeting on each of the 12 Local Police Areas (LPA).

 IAGs consider local issues such as stop and search figures, hate crime statistics, critical incidents or issues raised as relevant and topical to the public that the LPA serve.